aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 EXPIRE users:julia-lang:skips 86400
 ```

-When filtering user ids, we needa check to make sure I haven't already skipped the user.
+When filtering users for the queue, we needa check to make sure I haven't already skipped the user.
 See [SISMEMBER](http://redis.io/commands/sismember).

 ```
 SISMEMBER users:julia-lang:skips aj0strow